OceanOutcomes/ocean-outcomes/news/_posts/2024-3-4-ocean-outcomes-partners-with-one-forty-improve-worker-conditions-taiwanese-fishing-industry.md

 Migrant labor plays a crucial role in Taiwan’s distant water fishery.
 Around 22,000 foreign crew members work on Taiwan’s 1,127 distant water fishing vessels.
 The majority of these are Indonesians, Filipinos and Vietnamese.
 Prior to signing up to fish, many of these workers have few Chinese language skills and little fishing experience, if any at all.

 ![Improving Taiwanese Fishing Industry Labor Conditions Through Training and Education](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/ocean-outcomes-partners-with-one-forty-improve-worker-conditions-taiwanese-fishing-industry-2.png)
-*The new partnership has the potential to expand training to hundreds of migrant workers in Taiwan's distant water fisheries, such as for these 20 crewmembers who participated in a recent training program. © One Forty*
+*The new partnership has the potential to expand social responsibility trainings to hundreds of migrant workers in Taiwan's distant water fisheries, such as for these 20 crewmembers who participated in a recent training program. © One Forty*

 ###Meaningful improvements in conditions for migrant labor